Positronico/yahh/README.md

 YAHH is a Zsh-based tool that helps you manage separate command histories on a per-project basis.
 Instead of having one global history file or one per directory, YAHH allows you to keep distinct histories—called **realms**—for each of your projects.

-This makes it easier to recall recurrent commands that are specific to a given project but not necessarily all in the same directory.
+This makes it easier to recall recurrent commands that are specific to a given project or operational environment, useful in professional services, consulting and other context-switching role.

 ![YAHH demo](demo.gif)